manyducksco/chatter/README.md

 // Implement some methods the UI can use to change the value. async function increment(amount = 1) {
-  // Tell the server to update its stqte and set our local state to the resulting value. currentValue = await chatter.call(UPDATE_COUNT, amount);
+  // Tell the server to update and then set our local state to the resulting value. currentValue = await chatter.call(UPDATE_COUNT, amount);
 }